-In the name of the Persian Communist party spoke Communist Sultan-Zade, who called attention to the fact that the experiences the Russian proletariat in Kirgizia, Turkestan, and other region quite undeveloped in a capitalistic sense, have proven that the Sadauthority can be organized even in the absence of a developed institutial proletariat.
-This can be said even more definitely with respect to Persia, Egypt, and India, and with respect to those colonies with all the aspects of social differentiation and all political tendent are represented.
+In the name of the Persian Communist party spoke Comrade Sultan-Zade, who called attention to the fact that the experiences of the Russian proletariat in Kirgizia, Turkestan, and other regions quite undeveloped in a capitalistic sense, have proven that the Soviet authority can be organized even in the absence of a developed industrial proletariat.
+This can be said even more definitely with respect to Persia, Egypt, and India, and with respect to those colonies where all the aspects of social differentiation and all political tendencies are represented.

-Comrade Sultan-Zade emphasizes the fact that the social revolution India and Persia has a broad and solid base in the proletariat, at in the semiproletariat organized there by English trade capital destroying the native carpet and textile industries.
+Comrade Sultan-Zade emphasizes the fact that the social revolution in India and Persia has a broad and solid base in the proletariat, and in the semiproletariat organized there by English trade capital by destroying the native carpet and textile industries.

-1 Note.-The report is published in a later number (July 30), in a conderform, and is therefore supplemented by extracts from the fuller report gives the Izvestia of July 29.
+&lt;sup>1 Note.-The report is published in a later number (July 30), in a condensed form, and is therefore supplemented by extracts from the fuller report given in the Izvestia of July 29.